oyesam7/ArtificialIntelligence-1/README.md

 N-gram word models

 ###22.2 Text classification
 text classification, also known as categorization: given a text of some kind, decide which of a predefined set of classes it belongs to.
-Language iden- tification and genre classification are examples of text classification, as is **sentiment analysis** (classifying a movie or product review as positive or negative) and spam detection (classify- ing an email message as spam or not-spam).
+Language identification and genre classification are examples of text classification, as is **sentiment analysis** (classifying a movie or product review as positive or negative) and spam detection (classifying an email message as spam or not-spam).

 Information retrieval